Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 kubectl get KIND CUSTOM-RESOURCE-NAME -o yaml

-This procedure describes how to use the API conversion tool to convert Strimzi custom resources directly in the Kubernetes cluster into a format applicable to v1beta2
+This procedure describes how to use the API conversion tool to convert Strimzi custom resources directly in the Kubernetes cluster into a format applicable to v1beta2.

-To do so, you use the convert-resource
+To do so, you use the convert-resource (cr) command.

 The command uses Kubernetes APIs to make the conversions.

-You can specify one or more of types of Strimzi custom resources, based on the kind
+You can specify one or more of types of Strimzi custom resources, based on the kind property, or you can convert all types.

 You can also target a specific namespace or all namespaces for conversion.